huggingface/transformers/examples/pytorch/speech-recognition/README.md

 ```
 On a single V100, training should take approximately 8 hours, with a final cross-entropy loss of **1e-4** and word error rate of **32.6%**.

 If training on a different language, you should be sure to change the `language` argument.
+The `language` and `task`
-The `language` argument should be omitted for English speech recognition.
+arguments should be omitted for English speech recognition.

 #### Multi GPU Whisper Training
 The following example shows how to fine-tune the [Whisper small](https://huggingface.co/openai/whisper-small) checkpoint on the Hindi subset of [Common Voice 11](https://huggingface.co/datasets/mozilla-foundation/common_voice_11_0) using 2 GPU devices in half-precision: